CPAP Machine Noise Issues and Noise Reduction Tips

 The most common leak in these machines is a seal leak.
 This is what happens when the mask isn’t sealed to your face properly, and the air starts to get out of the mask and leaks between it and the skin of your face.

 It can not only make noises but affect the air pressure and the good flow as well.
+And if you ever hear the CPAP hose making popping noise, make sure to check the machine for any leaks – starting from the hose.

 If the leaks are too severe, the machine might even lose its purpose, since sufficient air is needed in order to keep your airway opened and if too much of it is leaking, you are not getting the needed amount.